RAF Spadeadam: Colinski Airfield (NY 6502 7463)

+DNV

+Det Norske Veritas (DNV) operate a research and development facility from within the RAF Spadeadam estate.
+The facility is focused on fire, explosion, blast and ballistic testing of various industrial materials.
+DNV operates from 2 main compounds which are adjacent to each other, Test Site East (NY 6228 7250) and Test Site West (NY 6060 7263).
+Test Site East is the main and original compound with facilities being extended into Test Site West in the early 2010’s.
+Occasionally a third site is used, outside of DNV’s main compound but within the wider Spadeadam estate.
+In 2021 DNV started constructing a hydrogen pipeline research facility within their Test Site West compound.

 Landscape

 The outlying moorland landscape of the site is of increasing importance for its visual quality and for nature conservation.
 The area includes a pristine peat bog, populations of all three species of British newt and forestry habitat suitable for endangered red squirrels.
 Otters have been noted along the watercourses and still ponds that are dotted across the vast training area.
 Trees that were planted on the site after the First World War were felled in 2008 to 2009 to allow the peat bogs to return.
 Despite concerns about trees being carbon sinks, the rarity of the peat habitat meant the Forestry Commission decided to fell 145,000 trees.

 Freedoms

 RAF Spadeadam has received the Freedom of several locations throughout its history; these include: